leta-krahenbuhl/notebooks/README.md

 # Overview: Notebooks

+- This is the front-end part of the notebooks project.
+It connects with the following back-end part: https://github.com/leta-krahenbuhl/notebooks-server
 - A to do list app where users can sort to do lists into notebooks
 - To be extended into a combination of lists, trackers and journals (see 'Nice to Haves')
 - Designed for mobile only at the moment!